onap/oom/docs/oom_quickstart_guide.rst

 **Step 1.** Clone the OOM repository from ONAP gerrit::

-  > git clone -b 4.0.0-ONAP http://gerrit.onap.org/r/oom --recurse-submodules
+  > git clone -b <BRANCH> http://gerrit.onap.org/r/oom --recurse-submodules
   > cd oom/kubernetes

+where <BRANCH> is offical release tag, such as 4.0.0-ONAP for Dublin
+5.0.0-ONAP for El Alto

 **Step 2.** Install Helm Plugins required to deploy ONAP::